Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 Break Free From Toxic Settling Bright Spot Counseling

 In our journey through life, we often encounter situations where we find ourselves settling for less than we deserve.
 Whether it’s in our relationships, friendships, or even our careers, this phenomenon, known as toxic settling, can have a profound impact on our overall well-being.
-So what is it and why do we continue to do it, especially when our nearest and dearest try to talk us out of it?
+So what is it?
+And why do we continue to do it, especially when our nearest and dearest try to talk us out of it?

 Toxic settling can be described as the act of accepting less than we truly desire or deserve in a particular aspect of our lives.
 It often stems from fear, insecurity, or a lack of self-worth.
 Settling for toxic situations can lead to long-term emotional and psychological distress.